OpenSignLabs/OpenSign/docs/docs/help/New-Document/request-signatures.md

     - Setting icon: By clicking on the option, you can specify whether this widget is mandatory or optional during the document signing.
     - Add Signer/Change Signer: Clicking the first icon on the Initials widget allows you to change the signer.
 You can choose from existing signers in the dropdown or add a new signer.
     - Copy Initials: Clicking on this option reveals the following choices.
-      -  All pages : It will copy the stamp widget to all pages.
+      -  All pages : It will copy the initials widget to all pages.
-      -  All pages but last: It will copy the stamp widget to all pages except the last page.
+      -  All pages but last: It will copy the initials widget to all pages except the last page.
-      -  All pages but first: It will copy the stamp widget to all pages except the first page.
+      -  All pages but first: It will copy the initials widget to all pages except the first page.
  - **Name**: The name widget allows signers to add their name or any other text, functioning like a text field during the signing process.
 After placing the name widget, you will see the options on the widget such as:
     - Setting icon: By clicking on the option, you can set the color and font.
     - Add Signer/Change Signer: Clicking the first icon on the Name widget allows you to change the signer.
 You can choose from existing signers in the dropdown or add a new signer.